 #6.
 Cancerous cells

-Cancerous cells can also lead to high periods.
-A cancerous agent in and around the uterus can cause cervical or ovarian cancer in a woman.
+Cancerous cells can also cause unusually heavy menstrual bleeding.
+An abnormal or cancerous cell growth in or around the uterus can cause cervical or ovarian cancer in a woman.
 The chances are rare but the growth of cancerous cells in the body can lead to excessive menstrual bleeding.

 Heavy periods usually mean the passing of blood clots too.